Don’t be late for Herald’s Mad Hatter’s Tea Party

 The best will be given pride of place in the newspaper and online.

-So whether you are a school, nursery, church group, business, or just a bunch of pals, use your head and make a brew, to help charity and be in with the chance of a great Easter prize.
+So whether you are a school, nursery, community group, business, or just a bunch of pals, use your head and make a brew, raise money for charity and be in with the chance of a great Easter prize.

 Chair of Cure Crohn’s Colitis Roy Provan said: “We are delighted the Herald has chosen Cure Crohn’s Colitis as its nominated charity.